 Plant hardiness zones help gardeners understand which plants will most likely survive at a location.
+What is the plant hardiness zone in your region?

 It is important that your plants can thrive year-round, surviving extreme temperatures.